andreabradpitto/Experimental-robotics-laboratory/README.md

 ### Assignment 1
 Please refer to the readme and the documentation inside [its folder](https://github.com/andreabradpitto/Experimental-robotics-laboratory/tree/main/assignment1)

+### Assignment 2
+Please refer to the readme and the documentation inside [its folder](https://github.com/andreabradpitto/Experimental-robotics-laboratory/tree/main/assignment2)

 ### Exercise 1
 Involved packages: **first_package**, **pos_server**.
 To run the code please launch ROS, then type in a terminal
 ```